 MNIST has 60,000 images to train a classification algorithm, each labelled with the correct digit.
 In addition, there are 10,000 images which are used for testing the accuracy of the algorithm.
 We will implement machine learning algorithms to classify images.

 This project is implemented using the Python programming language.
 We will be using the Python libraries NumPy and SciKit Learn.
-Before you start, make sure you have watched the Introduction to Python lecture.
-There are a number of Python activities to help you practice, available on the Activities page.
+Before you start, make sure you have watched the Module 4 lectures.

 The following topics are covered on this page:

 - Project Description